AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/validator-network.md

 - If a threshold number of soldiers have signed, the transaction will be submitted on-chain in the form of an optimised byte string.

+> A soldier can be added or removed by our governance system.

 ### Governance

 When we talk about governance of a bridge, what we mean is that there are only certain validators allowed to sign transactions, and there are only certain tokens allowed to be transfered cross-chain.

-These are decided by our governance members, who, in turn, will decide based on factors, such as stable-coin distributors relations, and crypto partnerships.
+These are decided by our governance members, who, in turn, will decide based on factors, such as stable-coin distributor relations, and crypto partnerships.

+### Incentivization

+Soldiers in the system are incentivized to validate the transactions and keep the system safe and secure.

 ### Disaster Recovery

 Each of the soldiers in the network maintain their state in a database.
 In case of any unforeseen shutdown, they can come online by reading data from their storage medium.

-### Incentivization

-Soldiers in the system are incentivized to validate the transactions and keep the system safe and secure.

 `The audits ...`